-How to set up brand knowledge in Contentpen: 06 simple steps
+How to set up brand knowledge in Contentpen: 05 simple steps

 Creating high-quality content consistently is one of the biggest challenges modern brands face, especially when working with multiple writers or relying on AI assistance.

 That’s where the brand knowledge feature in Contentpen comes in.
-It allows you to define your brand’s identity, voice, target audience, and strategic messaging, all in one place, so every piece of AI-generated content reflects your unique positioning.
+It allows you to define your brand’s identity, voice, target audience, and strategic messaging, all in one place, so every piece of content reflects your unique positioning.

 Whether you’re a B2B SaaS company, digital marketing agency, or content manager running multiple campaigns, aligning your content with your brand identity helps build trust, improve conversions, and save time.

 In this guide, you’ll learn how to build brand knowledge in Contentpen using its four key components: brand voice, website, files, and text snippets.
 Each step ensures the AI writes in your voice, for your audience, with content that supports your marketing and business goals.

 What is brand knowledge in Contentpen?

 Brand knowledge in Contentpen is a foundational feature that trains the AI to understand your brand’s identity, voice, audience, and messaging framework.
-Instead of starting from scratch every time you generate content, you can preload essential brand information so Contentpen consistently produces accurate, on-brand outputs.

 The brand knowledge setup consists of four integrated components:

-- Files: Upload internal documents such as brand guidelines, product decks, or past content that reflect your voice and messaging.
+• Files: Upload internal documents such as brand guidelines, product decks, or past content that reflect your voice and messaging.

-- Text snippets: Create reusable blocks of copy (e.g., product descriptions, taglines, value props) to maintain consistency across assets.
+• Text snippets: Create reusable blocks of copy (e.g., product descriptions, taglines, value props) to maintain consistency across assets.

 This central system acts as your brand’s memory inside Contentpen, making it easier to scale content creation while preserving voice, relevance, and messaging clarity.